-C. The Long-term Suspension Process: Suspension for More than Five Days term suspension.
+C. The Long-term Suspension Process: Suspension for More than Five Days

+Any suspension from school in excess of five school days shall be considered a long-term suspension.
 Unless there is an agreement between the person requesting the suspension and the parent, a long-term suspension may be done only after the Superintendent of Schools or the Board of Education has conducted a hearing.